 Figure 2: Control System Tuner with Session File.

-Tune button in Tuning Tab.
+To tune the controller using Control System Tuner, on the Tuning tab, click Tune.
 As shown in Figure 3, this design satisfies the tuning goals and the responses are less oscillatory converging fast to zero.

 Figure 3: Control System Tuner after tuning.